polarfire-soc/polarfire-soc-documentation/fundamentals/ecc/handling-ecc-errors-on-polarfire-soc.md

 #### ECC Interrupts

-The table below lists the different interrupts associated with ECC and their PLIC and local interrupt numbering:
+The table below lists the different interrupts associated with ECC along with their PLIC and local interrupt numbering:

 | Interrupt name                  | Description                                                                         | PLIC IRQ number | Local IRQ number | Local IRQ on hart |
 |---------------------------------|-------------------------------------------------------------------------------------|-----------------|------------------|-------------------|